JonathanMEdwards/subtext10/doc/language.md

 }
 ```

 The export of a `try` block is a choice, and the export of a recursive `try` block is a recursive choice.
 So the export of `match-expr` is an AST.
 The clauses of the `try` block are labeled `literal?` and `plus?` like in the `expr` choice.
-Completing the correspondence, the matched number is returned as the export of the `literal?` clause, and the left and right ASTs are exported with corresponding name from the `plus?` clause.
-So the export of `match-expr` matches the earlier definition of `expr`.
+Completing the correspondence, the matched number is returned as the export of the `literal?` clause, and the left and right ASTs are exported with corresponding names from the `plus?` clause.
+Note that the recursive exports of the left and right ASTs uses `export(match-expr~)` - the parenthesized reference to `match-expr~` tells the export to define a recursive type. _We should be able to infer this._

+The export of `match-expr` matches the earlier definition of `expr`.
 In `eval-expr`, `ast: match-expr~` says the input of the program must be the export of `match-expr`.
 The rest of the code is identical to `eval-expr`.

 ### Repeats